hoangnh092185/TransitAlert/README.md

 # TransitAlert

- TransitAlert app is created for regular Trimet user.
+ TransitAlert app is created for regular TriMet user.
 When the app is open, it would display the user regular route and update real-time max or bus location.
 The app is written in Java and android studio.
 ## Prerequisites

 You will need the following things properly installed on your computer.